Duality Origami: Emergent Ensemble Symmetries in Holography and Swampland: Global Symmetries in Chern-Simons Theories

-which naturally induces an element of $\textrm{Aut}(\mathscr{D}, \theta)$.
-Otherwise, a symmetry is a quantum symmetry when it is not manifest in the Lagrangian.
-Notice that different quadratic forms $Q, Q'$ can lead to the same anyon data $(\mathscr{D}, \theta)$, in which case the two Lagrangians associated with $Q, Q'$ are quantum-equivalent \cite{Belov:2005ze,Stirling:2008bq,Kapustin:2010hk} \footnote{More precisely, the two theories are equivalent up to invertible TQFTs, whose Hilbert space is one-dimensional.}.
-In general, whether a symmetry is classical or not depends on the choice of the classical Lagrangian (i.e., the duality frame).
+On the other hand, quantum symmetries are not manifest at the level of the Lagrangian but instead satisfy Ward identities.
+Note that different quadratic forms $Q, Q'$ can lead to identical anyon data $(\mathscr{D}, \theta)$, in which case the two Lagrangians associated with $Q, Q'$ are quantum-equivalent \cite{Belov:2005ze,Stirling:2008bq,Kapustin:2010hk} \footnote{More precisely, the two theories are equivalent up to invertible TQFTs, whose Hilbert space is one-dimensional.}.
+Thus it may be that two ensembles associated with distinct quadratic forms lead to identical averages.
+Along similar lines, whether a symmetry is classical or not is expected to depend on the choice of the classical Lagrangian (i.e., the duality frame), see, e.g.,~\cite{Delmastro:2019vnj}.